 At the Winter Solstice on Midwinter's Day, around four and a half minutes after sunrise, the rising sun shines down the 'roof-box' (a specially contrived opening directly above the main entrance) directly along the long Neolithic passage graves of Newgrange (at County Meath, Ireland), illuminating the inner chamber and revealing the carvings inside, notably the triple spiral on the front wall of the chamber.
 This illumination lasts for approximately 17 minutes.
 As the room gets flooded with sunlight, it signaled that the days would start to get longer again.
 (When the monument was constructed, however, the first light would have occurred at sunrise in the form of a very narrow beam bisecting the chamber.
 Today the first light enters about four minutes after sunrise, but calculations based on the precession of the Earth show that 5,000 years ago, first light would have entered exactly at sunrise.)
 Newgrange predates the astronomical structures of Stonehenge by 1,000 years and as such may be the oldest astronomically orientated structure in the world.

 The giant stones of the neolithic monument (at Wiltshire, England) of Stonehenge, aligned to the movements of the sun, have marked the time of the Winter Solstice for some 3,000 years.
 The stones were shaped and set up to frame at least two important events in the annual solar cycle: the midwinter sunset at the Winter Solstice and the midsummer sunrise at the Summer Solstice.
 Stonehenge is carefully aligned on a sight-line that points to the Winter Solstice sunset (opposed to Newgrange, which points to the winter solstice sunrise, and the Goseck circle, which is aligned to both the sunset and sunrise).
 It is thought that the Winter Solstice was actually more important to the people who constructed Stonehenge than the Summer Solstice.
-At Stonehenge, to this day, crowds of people arrive early on the solstice morning to watch the sun rise ("here comes the sun"), which is set to rise on Sunday, December 22 at 8:11 a.m. local time at Stonehenge.
-At the solstice sunset, it appears to set framed between the arches of the monument signifying the midwinter sunset.
+At Stonehenge, to this day, crowds of people arrive early on the solstice morning to watch the sun rise ("here comes the sun"), At the solstice sunset, it appears to set framed between the arches of the monument signifying the midwinter sunset.